 As the number of pre-sales increase in a building, rates and options improve, she adds.
 (A pre-sale condo is an apartment that is for sale but has not been built yet.)

 Lenders will also want to see that you have multiple lines of credit (which you pay off regularly); this can include credit cards, student loans, and car loans, and it's best to have at least a 12-month payment history on each of these.

-Cohn points out that this can be a challenge for millennials, which Brick has previously reported is a generational cohort that struggles to achieve homeownership more than their predecessors.
+Cohn points out that this can be a challenge for millennials, a generational cohort that struggles more than their predecessors to achieve homeownership.

 "The credit scoring system that we have is geared toward an older generation of people who have multiple credit cards and multiple loans," Cohn says.
 "Many millennials have only one credit card, and they buy things if they can pay for them."

 That may be wise decision for your finances, but it can be detrimental when it comes to applying for a mortgage.
 There are some ways to get around this problem, though.
 Portfolio lenders—that is, a bank that lends its own money and does not sell off loans on the secondary market—have looser credit restrictions than national banks, Cohn explains.